normanarnold492/notes/README.md

 # 2024-03-03
 - Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
 Embrace flexibility and adaptability, as the programming world is constantly changing.
 Practice effective communication and collaboration, working with others to achieve common goals.
 Always prioritize code quality and maintainable design, ensuring your work is efficient and easy to update.
 Stay up-to-date with best practices and industry standards, continuously improving your skills and knowledge.
 Finally, remember to have fun and enjoy the journey, for programming is an exciting and rewarding career.

+# 2024-03-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and maintainability.
+Write clean, concise code that others (and your future self) can easily understand and modify.
+Optimize for readability and minimize complexity whenever possible.
+Remember, a program that's hard to comprehend may be efficient today but can turn into a liability tomorrow."

+In essence, always aim to write simple solutions first, then refine and optimize when necessary, but never at the expense of clarity and simplicity.